Edward Stanley, 17th Earl of Derby: Marriage and issue

+Their two sons achieved the rare distinction of sitting in the same Cabinet between May and October 1938 until Edward's death.
+Their only daughter, Lady Victoria, died aged 35, from a fractured skull sustained in a horse-riding accident caused by striking her head on a low iron railway arch.

 Lord Derby died in February 1948 at the family seat of Knowsley Hall, Lancashire, aged 82.
 His other country seat was Coworth Park at Sunningdale in Berkshire.
 He was succeeded in the earldom by his grandson, Edward.
 He is buried at St Mary's Church, Knowsley.
 The Countess of Derby died in July 1957.

+Legacy

 Many good stories are told of Lord Derby, including the following, which is surely apocryphal not least because he was a man of utter probity.
 He was spotted by a steward feeding one of his horses shortly before the start of a race.
 When challenged, His Lordship explained the substance was sugar, and promptly ate a lump himself to show that it was innocuous.
 "Keep the creature on a tight rein until a furlong out, then let him have his head, He'll do the rest".
 His Lordship added, almost as an afterthought: "If you hear anything coming up behind you, don't worry and don't turn round, it will only be me".

 A county directory of 1903 describes Coworth House as "an ancient building standing in a thickly wooded park".
 As Derby also owned Knowsley Hall in Lancashire, his principal country seat, and a London townhouse in Stratford Place, St James's, Coworth tended to be occupied only during Ascot race meetings.
 The Derby landholdings in 1833 consisted of some seventy thousand acres in Lancashire, Cheshire, Surrey and Kent in England and Flintshire in Wales, but not a single acre in Derbyshire.
 The Landholding produced a rent-roll of £163,273 p.a.

-On 9 January 1923, the Earl sold 143 acres of land known as the Keston Lodge Estate in Kent for £6000 to the property developer Frederick Rogers who renamed it ‘Keston Park’.
+On 9 January 1923, the Earl sold 143 acres of land known as the Keston Lodge Estate in Kent for £6000 to the property developer Frederick Rogers who renamed it Keston Park.

 Coworth House continued with Lord Derby until his death in 1948.
 It then became the home of Lady Derby, who died there on 24 July 1957, aged ninety-four.
 A month later her former home was advertised for sale in The Times; and at this or a subsequent date was converted to use as a Roman Catholic convent school.
 The next owner is thought to have been Vivian 'White' Lloyd who died in 1972.

+Arms

 Screen portrayals

 Lord Derby was portrayed by Frank Middlemass in an episode of the 1981 TV miniseries Winston Churchill: The Wilderness Years.